casualGamer-dev/Nuon/src/lib/crypt_ops/lib_crypt_ops.md

 It wraps our two major cryptographic backends (OpenSSL or NSS, as configured by the user), and also wraps other cryptographic code in src/ext.

-Generally speaking, Tor code shouldn't be calling OpenSSL or NSS (or any other crypto library) directly.
+Generally speaking, Nuon code shouldn't be calling OpenSSL or NSS (or any other crypto library) directly.
 Instead, we should indirect through one of the functions in this directory, or through \refdir{lib/tls}.